 An Initial Consult is an opportunity for you to:

 Discuss a range of dietetic therapy options within The Innovative Dietitian.
 We can support you in your exploration of what services could be helpful to you.
 Dietitians not only help you improve your diet but can also assist in meal and menu planning, cooking skills, recipe reading, food shopping skills and more.

 Meet your dietitian and back-up dietitian.
 Starting your journey with them and providing a time to meet the person who can see you if your main dietitian is away or unwell.

 Explore your likes, dislikes and goals to create a holistic and client focused service for you.

 The dietetic assessment and plan are provided in a basic dietetic report.
 This is a report designed to provide an overview into the information we discussed in our consult, your nutritional status and our dietetic recommendations.
 This report is not designed to be used in your NDIS plan review, instead it helps form the basis for ongoing services within your current plan.
 This plan will have short term and long term strategies.
 The short term plan is for things you need addressed urgently, perhaps you have lost too much weight and need nutrition support or have been diagnosed with a diet related disease and need advice to prevent symptoms.
 The short term plan can be actioned immediately with the approval of yourself or your support coordinator.
 The long term plan will be written into an ongoing service agreement, it may include regular dietetic education, skill development sessions such as cooking, food related outings and more.

 This package is most useful when you have just started a new NDIS plan, or are part-way through but need dietetic therapy as soon as possible.

 The short term dietetic plan can be actioned within your current service agreement with your approval at the hourly rate as per current NDIS price schedule.

-A copy of the dietetic assessment and plan will be available within 2 business days of your initial consultation.
+A copy of the dietetic assessment and plan will be available within 2 weeks of your initial consultation.